 Traditional COA creation involves manual data extraction from lab records, meticulous entry into templates, and painstaking proofreading to ensure accuracy.
 This labor-intensive process is prone to human error, often leading to inconsistencies or omissions that can have serious consequences, including regulatory penalties or compromised client trust.

-Modern contract and QA/QC labs can’t afford such inefficiencies, especially when operating in fast-paced industries where time-to-market is critical.
-Transitioning to automated COA generation not only eliminates these pain points but also sets a higher standard for quality and reliability.
+Modern contract and QC labs can't afford such inefficiencies — especially when operating in fast-paced industries where time-to-market is critical.
+For lab managers and compliance officers, automating COA generation with a modern LIMS isn't just a technological upgrade — it's a competitive necessity.
+In a market where trust in quality sets businesses apart, a streamlined COA process not only eliminates these pain points but also sets a higher standard for quality and reliability.

 “We can now generate tailored CofAs for our customers at the click of a button”